 The dynamics of emission reduction clearly demonstrate a sharp reduction from 1990 to 1991 and stabilization till 1995.
 From 1995 till 1997 there was the next stage of CO2 emission reduction.
 The reduction of carbon dioxide emissions continued till 2003, but with smoother dynamics.
 Since 2004, there was a trend towards a gradual increase in the CO2 emissions.
-In comparison with the previous year, in 2017 carbon dioxide emissions increased by 20.35 %, which was caused by the grows of annual inputted lime materials (Annex 3.2.6, Table A3.2.6.1).
+In comparison with the previous year, in 2018 carbon dioxide emissions decreased by -2.88 %, which was caused by the dynamics of annual inputted lime materials (Annex 3.2.6, Table A3.2.6.1).